Get Funding Without Putting Assets at Risk | |

 1. Determine How Much You Need To Borrow

-Applying for a loan without knowing how much you need and what you need the money for can put your business in a difficult situation when it's time to pay it back.
+Applying for a loan without knowing how much you need and for what purpose can put your business in a difficult situation when it's time to repay.
 It's good to go in knowing how much you need and how much you can afford to borrow.

 If you're using the money for working capital, list the business expenses you expect to pay soon.
 These expenses may include office rent, employee salaries and wages, and inventory.